mukaiizawa/Paren/glossary.md

 An immutable sequence is a sequence that is not mutable.

 # mutable sequence
-A mutable sequense is one of the following types.
+A mutable sequence is one of the following types.

 - list
 - array
 - bytes

 # sequence
-A sequense is one of the following types.
+A sequence is one of the following types.

 - list
 - array
 - bytes
+- string

 - symbol
 - keyword
-- string